Parameter estimation for rough differential equations: Examples

 This gives us an approximation of the moments of the solution as polynomials of the parameters.

 The empirical moments are computed from the data.
-We generate $2000$ approximate realizations of paths of the solution using Milstein's method with discretization step $0.001$.
-We use these paths to approximate the iterated integrals over the interval $[0,\frac{1}{4}]$.
+We generate $2\mbox{,}000$ approximate realizations of paths of the solution using Milstein's method with discretization step $0.001$.
+We use\vadjust{\goodbreak} these paths to approximate the iterated integrals over the interval $[0,\frac{1}{4}]$.
 We use the values $a=1$ and $b=2$.
-Then, we get an approximation to the empirical moments at $T=\frac{1}{4}$ by averaging the different realizations of the iterated integrals of ${\bf Y}_{[0,\frac{1}{4}]}$.
+Then we get an approximation to the empirical moments at $T=\frac{1}{4}$ by averaging the different realizations of the iterated integrals of $\mathbf{Y}_{[0,{1/4}]}$.

 Finally, by equating the empirical and theoretical approximations to the moments for $t = \frac{1}{4}$, we get a system of polynomials of $(a,b)$ of degree $14$.
-We get two exact real solutions to this sytem: $(.996353, -2.12892)$ and $(.996353, 2.12892)$.
+We get two exact real solutions to this system: $(0.996353, -2.12892)$ and $(0.996353, 2.12892)$.
 As expected, the sign of $b$ cannot be identified.
-Apart from that, the estimates are very close to the true values.
+The estimates are very close to the true values.

 We repeat this process $100$ times and get $100$ different estimates of $(a,b)$.
-In figure \ref{diffusion unnormalized}, we show the positive solutions.
-We also check asymptotic normality: we normalize the $100$ realizations by the asymptotic variance (\ref{asymptotic variance}), where $D^V_r(\theta)_{i,\tau}$ and $\Sigma_V(\theta_0)_{\tau,\tau^\prime}$ in (\ref{D and S}) are computed, the first using approximation of the theoretical moments from Picard iterations and the second is computed from the data by Monte Carlo.
-The normalized estimates are shown in figure \ref{diffusion normalized}.
+In figure, we normalize the $100$ positive solutions by the asymptotic variance~(\ref{asymptoticvariance}), where $D^V_r(\theta )_{i,\tau}$ and $\Sigma_V(\theta_0)_{\tau,\tau^\prime}$ in (\ref {DandS}) are computed, the first using approximation of the theoretical moments from Picard iterations and the second is computed from the data by Monte Carlo.
+The normalized estimates are shown in Figure~\ref {fignormalized} (right).
 Their covariance matrix is

 which is very close to the identity.